-Some research suggests that the disorder affects females nearly
+Some research suggests that borderline personality disorder (BPD) affects females nearly

 These include biological, psychological, and environmental components.
 Biological factors may include genetic predisposition or structural abnormalities in the brain, while environmental factors may include early childhood trauma or other stressful life events.